About the Project Production Systems Laboratory (P2SL) at UC Berkeley

 P2SL Intellectual Property Policy

-P2SL does not intend to retain any rights to intellectual property produced through its research, but rather to make all research findings and products available, first to its industry members and research collaborators, then to the general public.
+P2SL does not intend to retain any rights to intellectual property produced through its research, but rather to make all research findings and products available, first to its industry members and research collaborators, then (after some time) to the general public.